The Reverend Molly Finlay

 Email: admin@stjohnsnorway.com

 Edward Cockerton is an administrator, educator, music director and accompanist.
 He is a graduate from the Red Deer College Music program with a Diploma of Music specializing in Voice and Piano.
 Edward has worked with many churches as a pianist, soloist and special guest performer.
-He is the lead musician for The Table, St. John’s Norway’s 5PM Contemporary Service.
+He is the lead musician for The Table, St. John’s Norway’s 5PM Contemporary Service and covers for Cara at 10:30AM or joins in on the guitar or harp for special services.
 In addition to teaching music privately in the GTA, he works as an accompanist for the National Ballet of Canada.